Learn

 Lastly, this section focuses on the processes for identifying, mitigating, and remediating vulnerabilities discovered in software after it is released.

-• Assess, Prioritize, and Remediate Vulnerabilities (RV.2) SonarQube's detailed reports prioritize vulnerabilities based on their severity and impact on code quality, allowing organizations to focus on the most critical issues first.
+• Assess, Prioritize, and Remediate Vulnerabilities (RV.2) SonarQube Server's detailed reports prioritize vulnerabilities based on their severity and impact on code quality, allowing organizations to focus on the most critical issues first.
 The platform also provides remediation guidance, helping developers fix vulnerabilities efficiently.

 Conclusion